Praqma/reveals/dtu-training/slides.md

 <br />resolve the issues

 Note:
-  - Using Issues
+* Issues are what drives work
-    - Describe Issues
+* They describe problems, tasks, etc.
-    - **DEMO:** Using Issues
+* Anyone can create issues on any repository
-      - Create issue for "Add me as a collaborator!"
+* **DEMO:** (Jan) creates an issue to add Jan as collaborator
-      - Discuss Permissions
+* Collaborators can make changes, branches and merge in PR's
-        - If you aren't a collaborator, on a public repo you may add a comment to an issue, or create an issue of your own.
+* Create an issue for your team leader add you as collaborator
-        - You can't create branches, PRs, merge PRs.
+* Team leader, add them in the settings page and resolve the issues!
-    - **DEMO:** Add co-teachers as collaborators to your demo fork.
+* **DEMO:** Add Jan as collaborator to your demo repo.
 Resolve the issue

 >>>>NEWSECTION
 ## You've got mail!